Bunjin/Rouleth/README.md

   Stake : Variable, check on website for the max bet.
-  At launch the max stake is 0.05 ETH
+  Current max stake is 0.15 ETH

 #How to play ?